Skip to Content

 Key Takeaways

-• Autonomy vs. Shame and Doubt is a stage in Erikson’s theory where toddlers develop independence and personal control.
+• Autonomy vs. shame and doubt is a stage in Erikson’s theory where toddlers develop independence and personal control.

 • It occurs between 18 months and 3 years, focusing on children exploring their abilities and environment.